 • Thomas R. Woolley — 1891-1892

 • Richard H. Woodward — 1883-1884

 Note: From 1867 to 1904, the “mayor” was actually “president” of the Long Branch Commission.
 All were Democrats except Heisley, Chandler, and Reed.

 His name is neither honored or recorded in city history.
 But Francis Corlies was the first “mayor” (or rather the first president of the Long Branch Commission).
 The “record” shows he was appointed in April 1867 and served until 1870.

 These details appear in a January 1918 front-page story in the city’s official newspaper, the Long Branch Daily Record (story below).
-It seems plausible because Francis Corlies played a key role in the development of the North Jersey Shore, according to a July 1915 Long Branch Daily Record story.
+Its plausible because Francis Corlies played a significant role in the development of the North Jersey Shore, according to a July 1915 Long Branch Daily Record story.

 Corlies was deep in the makings of the Long Branch & Sea Shore Railroad — a than magical mode of transportation that could easily shuttle the rich and famous from NYC to the Jersey Shore via ferry and train.
 In March 1864, Corlies was part of a committee that negotiated a land deal directly with President Abraham Lincoln to build a railroad starting on government property at Spermaceti Cove on Sandy Hook to Long Branch and on down to Manasquan.
 To ensure completion of the line from Sandy Hook to Long Branch by July 1865, Corlies was put in charge.